 Continuing north we drive through more arid regions of South Africa before crossing into Namibia.
-Once in Namibia we camp at the Gariep River, formerly called the Orange River.
+Once in Namibia, we camp at the Gariep River, formerly called the Orange River.

-At the Gariep you have some free time to swim and relax in this remote wilderness setting.
-Alternatively you can take an optional canoe adventure down the river (own expense), which forms the border between Namibia and South Africa.
+At the Gariep, you have some free time to swim and relax in this remote wilderness setting.
+Alternatively, you can take an optional canoe adventure down the river (own expense), which forms the border between Namibia and South Africa.

-Next this Southern African Safari heads further north to the impressive Fish River Canyon, the second largest canyon in the world.
+Next, this Southern African Safari heads further north to the impressive Fish River Canyon, the second largest canyon in the world.

-As the day comes to an end we watch sunset over the edge of this vast canyon, admiring the stunning views.
+As the day comes to an end we watch the sunset over the edge of this vast canyon, admiring the stunning views.